Machine Learning Aimbot Detection in Call of Duty

 Duration | 40 min |

-As online gaming grows, maintaining fair play is increasingly difficult.
-Call of Duty, a highly competitive first-person shooter, faces a surge in aimbot usage—cheats that enable near-perfect accuracy, undermining ranked play.
-Traditional detection methods are ineffective against advanced cheats that mimic human behavior.
+As online gaming grows, maintaining fair play is an ongoing challenge.
+Call of Duty, a highly competitive first-person action game, faces aimbot usage—cheats that enable near-perfect accuracy, undermining fair play.
+Additionally, traditional detection methods are increasingly becoming less effective against advanced cheats that mimic human behavior.

-Machine learning presents a scalable and adaptive solution.
+Machine learning presents a scalable and adaptive solution to this.
 We developed a data pipeline that collects features such as angle velocity, acceleration, etc. to train a deep neural network and deployed it.
 We are processing 30 million rows of data per hour for this detection on Databricks Platform.

 Session Speakers